 This function opens a PicoScope 2000 Series oscilloscope without waiting for the operation to finish.
-You can find out when it has finished by periodically calling ps2000\open\unit\progress() until that function returns a non-zero value and a valid oscilloscope handle.
+You can find out when it has finished by periodically calling ps2000_open_unit_progress() and that function returns a non-zero value and a valid oscilloscope handle.

-The driver can support up to 64 oscilloscopes.
+The driver can support up to four oscilloscopes.

 Applicability All modes

 Arguments None

-0: if there is a previous open operation in progress. non-zero: if the call has successfully initiated an open operation.
+Returns 0: if there is a previous open operation in progress.1: if the call has successfully initiated an open operation.